 Agile BPM provides automated structures for business processes, allowing the process to react in real-time to new data inputs.
 This is incredibly beneficial when you cannot predict future outcomes.
 BPM is examined by project managers in terms of inputs, processes, and outputs.
 The inputs are variable; they could include unexpected requests, broken tools, and late payments.
 Agile BPM allows for unexpected inputs and provides a framework for dealing with them.

 A Scrum, software development team hired to build a new website for a client’s business is an example of agile business process management.
 The client may change their mind and request a new set of features during the development stage.
-The Scrum development team will need to quickly adjust their processes, restructure their sprint plans, and possibly add a new team member to handle the increased workload.
+The Scrum development team will need to adjust their processes quickly, restructure their sprint plans, and possibly hire backend developers to handle the increased workload.

 BPM VS Agile BPM